GoogleCloudPlatform/ops-agent/integration_test/README.md

 1.  `applications/<application>/debian_ubuntu/install` (may already exist) to
     install the application,
 1.  `applications/<application>/debian_ubuntu/post` (may already exist) to
     configure the application to expose metrics somewhere.
+This might be a no-op for some applications.
+If so, just leave the file empty.
 1.  `agent/ops-agent/linux/enable_<application>` to configure the Ops Agent to read the application's metrics exposed in the previous step.